 Instead of cutting right away to the male chorus, there's another brief shot of Zoot and Crazy Harry in the orchestra pit.
-Interestingly in an odd edit, the first frame of this shot can be seen in the third episode's opening theme (with Joel Gray) between the shots of Rowlf and the female chorus.
+Interestingly in an odd edit, the first frame of this shot can be seen in some masters of the third episode's opening theme (with Joel Gray) between the shots of Rowlf and the female chorus.

 Like the previous verse, the male chorus was later reshot but the members of it are a bit different.
 Boppity is still there but the other Snake Frackle is there instead of Gloat.
 There is a male pig, but this one has a big orange wig and rock-star like sunglasses and the fourth member is a purple half-man, half-creature whatnot that looks even more bizarre than the somewhat monstery looking whatnot that was later used.
 They do a conga line as they sing: